Welcome to the Fade In Awards FAQ

 May non-U.S. residents enter?
 Yes.

-May I submit a screenplay that I’ve written with a writing partner?
-Yes, as long as your partner also signs the application form and is listed on the application as a co-writer and you have their permission to enter.
+May I submit a script that I’ve written with a writing partner?
+Yes, as long as your partner is listed on the application as a co-writer and you have their permission to enter.

-I would like to enter more than one script into the competition.
+I would like to enter more than one project into one of your competitions.
 Is this acceptable?
 Yes.
-You will need to enter any additional submissions under a new application and additional entry fee.
+You will need to enter any additional submissions after the initial one under a new application and additional entry fee.

 Once my material has been selected as a winner, what is the process that I am agreeing to by signing the application?
-Our first priority is to help you with any needed editing, revisions or polishes prior to making any formal announcements in the magazine or trades about your win.
+Our first priority is to help you with any needed editing, revisions or polishes prior to making any formal press releases to the Trades about your win.
 Once we’ve addressed with you any reason a representative or producer may come back and say “No,” we move on to the next stage of the process, which is marketing.
-As one of the longest running competitions in the industry, our contact list of of representatives from New York to Los Angeles is vast.
-And because we have maintained a record of discovering new talent that go on to become professional working writers, these representatives take our finalists seriously.
-Your screenplay/teleplay, short or web series may be requested by producers, agents or managers for their consideration throughout the year.
-You only have one shot at making a good impression.
+As one of the longest running competitions in the industry, our contact list of representatives from New York to Los Angeles is vast.
+And because we have maintained a record of discovering new talent that go on to become professional working (A-list) filmmakers, these representatives take our finalists seriously.
+Your screenplay/teleplay, short or web series may be requested by producers, agents or managers for their consideration.
 Another part of our process is disbursement of prizes.
 Once you’ve been selected as a winner, you will be asked to fill out a W-9 tax form, as we are required by law to report all winnings to the government (unless you reside out of the country).
 Once we receive all finalists’ tax forms we disburse prizes within approximately 120-180 days.

 How can I keep up-to-date on the competition, from the judging process to the announcements of finalists?
 You can follow us on Twitter for updates: http://www.twitter.com/fadeinawards

 Didn’t see your question answered here?
 Contact us.